 You were waiting more than 2 weeks before varnishing: wipe your painting with a soft lint-free cloth before applying varnish.

 The optimal thickness of the isolation coat for smooth paintings: is 0.5-1.5mm.

-If you want a very even surface with no brush strokes: after applying the isolation, use a foam rubber brayer to roll over the wet coat and to smooth the surface.
+If you want a very even surface with no brush strokes: after applying the isolation, use a foam rubber brayer to roll over the wet coat and smooth the surface.

 If you are coating the sides of the canvas: place something under each corner of the painting, this way it will not stick to the surface below.